sbs20/laboratory/linux/ssh-keygen.md

 Copy the public keys to a remote server
 `ssh-copy-id user@remotehost.com`

+## Disable passwords
+Make sure you have tested SSH keys first!

 Disable password authentication for SSH on the remote server `sudo nano /etc/ssh/sshd_config`